+considering

-- a) that interference from other radio-relay systems and other services can affect the performance of a line-of-sight radio-relay system; - b) that the signal power from the transmitting antenna in one system may propagate as interference to the receiving antenna of another system by a line-of-sight great-circle path; - c) that the signal power from the transmitting antenna in one system may propagate as interference to the receiving antenna of another system by the mechanism of scattering from natural or man-made features on the surface of the Earth; - d) that terrain regions that produce the coupling of this interference may not be close to the great-circle path, but must be visible to both the interfering transmit antenna and the receive antenna of the interfered system; - e) that the component of interference power that results from terrain scattering can significantly exceed the interference power that arrives by the great-circle path between the antennas; - f) that efficient techniques have been developed for calculating the power of the interference scattered from terrain, recommends
+a) that interference from other fixed wireless systems and other services can affect the performance of a line-of-sight fixed wireless system;

+b) that the signal power from the transmitting antenna in one system may propagate as interference to the receiving antenna of another system by a line-of-sight (LoS) great-circle path;

+c) that the signal power from the transmitting antenna in one system may propagate as interference to the receiving antenna of another system by the mechanism of scattering from natural or man-made features on the surface of the Earth;

+d) that terrain regions that produce the coupling of this interference may not be close to the great-circle path, but must be visible to both the interfering transmit antenna and the receive antenna of the interfered system;

+e) that the component of interference power that results from terrain scattering can significantly exceed the interference power that arrives by the great-circle path between the antennas;

+f) that efficient techniques have been developed for calculating the power of the interference scattered from terrain, recommends

-- 1. that the effects of terrain scatter, when relevant, should be included in calculations of interference power when the interference is due to signals from the transmitting antenna of one system into the receiving antenna of another and when either or both of the following conditions apply (see Note 1): - 1.1 there is a line-of-sight propagation path between the transmitting antenna of the interfering system and the receiving antenna of the interfered system; - 1.2 there are natural, or man-made, features on the surface of the Earth that are visible from both the interfering transmit antenna and the interfered receive antenna; - 2. that the methods given in Annex 1 be used to calculate the contribution of interference due to terrain scatter.
-Note 1 - Specular reflections or propagation by diffraction are not treated by the calculation methods described in this Recommendation.
+1 that the effects of terrain scatter, when relevant, should be included in calculations of interference power when the interference is due to signals from the transmitting antenna of one system into the receiving antenna of another and when either or both of the following conditions apply (see Note 1):

+1.1 there is a LoS propagation path between the transmitting antenna of the interfering system and the receiving antenna of the interfered system;

+1.2 there are natural, or man-made, features on the surface of the Earth that are visible from both the interfering transmit antenna and the interfered receive antenna;

+2 that the methods given in Annex 1 be used to calculate the contribution of interference due to terrain scatter.

-^{} Recommendation ITU-R PN.452 (Prediction procedure for the evaluation of microwave interference between stations on the surface of the Earth at frequencies above about 0.7 GHz) in Radiocommunication Study Group 3 (former Study Group 5) addresses other propagation mechanisms.
-This Recommendation should be brought to the attention of Radiocommunication Study Group 3.
+Recommendation ITU-R P.452 - Prediction procedure for the evaluation of interference between stations on the surface of the Earth at frequencies above about 0.1 GHz, in Radiocommunication Study Group 3 addresses other propagation mechanisms.